 An added benefit to a SaniDry™ dehumidifier is the savings it provides on conditioning the air in your home.
 Dry air is less expensive to heat and faster to cool than humid air because there's less water to heat and cool in the air.
 Additionally, a full 30% of an air conditioner's workload is to remove humidity.
 If you start with dry air, you can save on all your heating and cooling costs!

 Dry, filtered air at a great price in your finished basement.
 Energy efficient, with no buckets to empty.
 What more could you want from a dehumidifier?
 If you're interested in dehumidifying your basement, a SaniDry™ system from Total Basement Finishing is the only way to go!

-At Marshall Exteriors, we offer a complete basement finishing system, with products like basement flooring, ceiling tiles, insulated wall panels and more.
+At Marshall Exteriors, LLC, we offer a complete basement finishing system, with products like basement flooring, ceiling tiles, insulated wall panels and more.
 Contact us today to schedule an estimate or to find a dealer in your area!

 Our dream became a reality, thanks again!- Sarah C.